Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

    ```
   - Add variables in functions

-     The pipeline runned successfully with these previous configurations.
-Besides that, some improvements were done.
-One of the then was to add
+    The pipeline ran successfully with the previous configurations.
+Additionally, improvements were made, one of which was adding environment variables to the Shared Library functions.
+For
-     environment variables to used when calling the functions of the Shared Library.
-The buildImage function was updated in the code below:
+    example, the buildImage function was updated as shown below:

      ```
      def call(String imageName) {